Tekali7/Costly/README.md

 6. Type 'git clone' and paste the URL copied in step 3
 7. Press 'Enter' and the project is cloned

+# Credits

+- The delete confirmation modal was adapted from the walkthrough project.
+- The HTML for displaying Django messages was adapted from the walkthrough project.
+- The 10 lines in the base template's main section were adapted from the walkthrough project.
+- The header was adapted from the walkthrough project.

+- I found a lot of information about Django's urls, forms, models etc on the [Django Documentation](<https://docs.djangoproject.com/en/5.0/>).
+- My Mentor Brian Macharia taught me about aggregation, styling and authentication.

+- The remainder of the code was written by me with the help from the mentioned Documentation and also [Stackoverflow](<https://stackoverflow.com/>) to solve problems.